mthcht/awesome-lists/Lists/Others/ICANN/Get_all_the_domains_with_NS.md

 (no distribution allowed)

-If you want to detect sinkholed domains, search for these NS used for sinkhold domains https://github.com/mthcht/awesome-lists/blob/main/Lists/Others/sinkhole_ns_list.csv
+If you want to find sinkholed domains, search for these NS used for sinkhold domains https://github.com/mthcht/awesome-lists/blob/main/Lists/Others/sinkhole_ns_list.csv